zlatanvasovic/dotfiles/README.md

 ## Documentation

-All scripts have documentation on the start, just after the interpreter line (e.g. `#!/bin/bash`).
+All scripts have documentation on the beginning of the file just after the interpreter line (e.g. `#!/bin/bash`).

 Example: